-SECTION SUMMARY OF POWERS

-- 6(3) Revoke a Gazette notice and issue a fresh notice or amend the original notice - 14(4) Gazette resolution to declare vested land to be reserve.
+SECTION SUMMARY OF POWERS 0 LIMITATION OF POWERS 6(3) Revoke a Gazette notice and issue a fresh notice or amend the original notice Only applies to notices in the Gazette given by the territorial authority 14(4) Gazette resolution to declare vested land to be reserve.
 Note: it is, therefore, no longer necessary to consult the Commissioner in terms of sec 14(3) of the Act.
-LIMITATION OF POWERS